 Comparative Gastroenterology Society

 Phi Zeta Veterinary Professional Honor Society

 CertificationsDiplomate, American College of Veterinary Internal Medicine

-Biological Barriers, Gastroenterology, Infectious Diseases, Spontaneous Animal Disease ModelsDr.
+Biological Barriers, Gastroenterology, Global Health, Infectious Diseases, Spontaneous Animal Disease ModelsDr.
 Gookin’s laboratory is interested in finding novel approaches to the treatment of diseases of the gastrointestinal tract that are of comparable importance to human and veterinary medicine.
 Our research is centered on understanding the host strategy in defense against diarrheal pathogens that infect intestinal epithelia including the protozoal pathogen Cryptosporidium and bacterial pathogen Enteropathogenic E. coli.
 Our approaches range from cell culture based to ex vivo to experimentally and naturally-occurring models of enteric infection.

 Morris Animal Foundation Supports CVM Research

 Selected researchers at the North Carolina State University’s College Veterinary Medicine (CVM) are recipients of Morris Animal Foundation grants that total more than $1.2 million for investigations aimed at improving the health of dogs, cats, horses, and wildlife.
 More specifically, Morris Animal Foundation (MAF) is providing $1,212,671 to help support 12 different studies being conducted